-- As a contingency fund to deal with minor adjustments to expenditure - As a reserve fund to deal with one or more major expenditures that could not have been accurately forecast - · As a planned build-up of funds to pay for some major work or project - For expenditure held over to the following year to cope with adjustments to the level of funding to the school and balance out variations in funding levels.
+- As a contingency fund to deal with minor adjustments to expenditure - As a reserve fund to deal with one or more major expenditures that could not have been accurately forecast - As a planned build-up of funds to pay for some major work or project such as the replacement of school heating systems - For expenditure held over to the following year to cope with adjustments to the level of funding to the school and balance out variations in funding levels.

-The school's uncommitted reserves are maintained at £318k which is approximately two month's running costs.
+The school's uncommitted reserves are maintained at £457k which is approximately four months running costs.